 usermod command.
 As an example, we’ll add a user named linuxnightly.

-# sudo usermod -aG sudo linuxnightly
+# usermod -aG sudo linuxnightly

 3. For the new changes to take effect, you’ll need to reboot the system.